rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 | X-Large         | Up to 100 | Up to 1000 | 32                                              | 128 GB                                          |
 | XX-Large        | 100+      | 1000+      | [Contact Rancher](https://rancher.com/contact/) | [Contact Rancher](https://rancher.com/contact/) |
 {{% /accordion %}}

+# Ingress

+Each node in the Kubernetes cluster that Rancher is installed on should run an Ingress.

+The Ingress should be deployed as DaemonSet to ensure your load balancer can successfully route traffic to all nodes.

+For RKE, K3s and RancherD installations, you don't have to install the Ingress manually because is is installed by default.

+For hosted Kubernetes clusters (EKS, GKE, AKS) and RKE2 Kubernetes installations, you will need to set up the ingress.

+### Ingress for RKE2

+Currently, RKE2 deploys nginx-ingress as a deployment by default, so you will need to deploy it as a DaemonSet by following [these steps.]({{<baseurl>}}/rancher/v2.x/en/installation/resources/k8s-tutorials/ha-rke2/#5-configure-nginx-to-be-a-daemonset)

+### Ingress for EKS
+For an example of how to deploy an nginx-ingress-controller with a LoadBalancer service, refer to [this section.]({{<baseurl>}}/rancher/v2.x/en/installation/install-rancher-on-k8s/amazon-eks/#5-install-an-ingress)

 # Disks